Communication-Efficient Multimodal Federated Learning: Joint Modality and Client Selection: Introduction

-Building on this foundation, we introduce the concept of \textit{joint modality and client selection}.
-First, \textit{selective modality communication} acknowledges that clients may not always have the capacity or necessity to upload all modality models (e.g., resource-constrained IoT applications).
+Building on this foundation, we introduce the concept of \textit{joint modality and client selection} to reduce communication overhead.
+First, \textit{selective modality communication} acknowledges that clients may not always have the capacity or necessity to upload all modality encoders (e.g., resource-constrained IoT applications).
 This approach is based on factors such as modality performance or its impact on the final decision, communication overhead, and recency.
-To evaluate the impact of each modality, we propose employing Shapley values~\cite{sundararajan2020many,lundberg2017unified,lundberg2020local2global}, measured on the ensemble model, to quantify their respective performances.
-Communication overheads are determined by quantifying the size of modality models, while recency is gauged by tracking the upload history of modalities.
+To evaluate the impact of each modality, we propose employing Shapley values~\cite{shapley1953value, young1985monotonic, sundararajan2020many, lundberg2017unified, lundberg2020local2global}, measured on the fusion module, to quantify their respective performances.
+Communication overheads are determined by quantifying the size of modality encoders, while recency is gauged by tracking the upload history of modalities.
 Complementing this, \textit{selective client uploading} is proposed to further reduce communication overheads and address the effects of client heterogeneity on the global model.
-This involves ranking each client based on the local loss of modality model, thereby optimizing both the efficiency and effectiveness of our FL framework.
+This involves ranking each client based on the local loss of modality encoder, thereby optimizing both the efficiency and effectiveness of our FL framework.